Moffein/RiskyFixes/README.md

 ## Artifact Fixes

 - Enigma now removes all non-Enigma equipments from the drop pool at the start of a run.
+- Vengeance Clones now have the same level as players.

 ## Enemy Fixes